 The Company sells traditional, interest-sensitive and variable life insurance products.
 The Company distributes its products through Allstate exclusive agencies and exclusive financial specialists.
 The Company also sells voluntary accident and health insurance through workplace enrolling independent agents in New York.
-The Company previously offered and continues to have in force fixed annuities such as deferred and immediate annuities, and institutional products consisting of funding agreements sold to unaffiliated trusts that use them to back medium-term notes.
+The Company previously offered and continues to have in force fixed annuities such as deferred and immediate annuities.
+The Company previously offered institutional products consisting of funding agreements sold to unaffiliated trusts that used them to back medium-term notes.
+There are no institutional products outstanding as of December 31, 2016.
+The Company also previously offered variable annuities and substantially all of this business is reinsured.